 Trouble Shooting

-Difficulty Detecting or Flashing RP2040 or ESP32
+Difficulty Detecting or Flashing the ESP32

-- Connect one end of a USB-C cord to TinkerNav (either RP2040 or ESP32-C3).
+- Connect one end of a USB-C cord to TinkerNav.

 - Plug the USB-C cable into your computer while holding down “Boot”